 What Happens After the Claim Is Submitted?

-The Insurance company or designated benefits personnel will be review.
+The Insurance company or designated benefits personnel will review the claim.
 Depending on the nature of the claim, the insurer or plan administrator is required to process the claim within deadlines imposed by the U.S. Department of Labor for rendering a claim decision.
 Delays may occur if the insurer or benefit administrator needs to gather additional evidence such as medical records, police reports, and medical examiner/coroner evidence.

 What Happens if the Claim Is Denied?

-If the insurer denies your claim, as a claimant, you have the right to a “full and fair review” of the claim denial.
-That means the participant or beneficiary has the right to appeal the denial and in fact are usually obligated to do so as a prerequisite to seeking court intervention.
+If the insurer denies your claim, the claimant has the right to a “full and fair review” of the claim denial.
+That means the participant or beneficiary has the right to appeal the denial and in fact may be obligated to do so as a prerequisite to seeking court intervention.
 Many types of claims have very short time deadlines for appeals such as health insurance claims classified as “urgent,” i.e., where the patient’s life is in jeopardy, or the patient is in severe pain.
-Appeal deadlines in such matters can be as short as three days.
+Appeal deadlines in such matters can be as short as three days under federal regulations (29 CFR § 2560.503-1).

 Understanding the ERISA Appeals Timeline

 ERISA claim appeals are often complex because they may involve medical judgments or legal interpretations.
 A comprehensive set of regulations issued by U.S. Department of Labor outlines the requirements for appeals, including deadlines imposed both on claimants and on the insurer or plan administrator.
-Those regulations are intended to ensure the appeal process is fair to the claimant and not just a rubber stamp.
+Those regulations are intended to ensure the appeal process is fair to the claimant and not treated as a mere rubber stamp.

 ERISA appeals involve legal proceedings that often require an attorney’s help.
 Claimants need assistance to navigate the complex ERISA appeal process.
 A knowledgeable ERISA attorney will analyze adverse evidence, gather necessary additional evidence, and present winning arguments to overturn unjustified denials.
-Early attorney involvement is crucial because if your appeal fails, courts may not consider new evidence later.
-Waiting until after a denial to hire an attorney could prevent you from recovering benefits..
+Early attorney involvement is crucial because if an appeal is unsuccessful, courts may not consider new evidence later.
+Waiting until after a claim appeal is denied to hire an attorney could preclude a successful lawsuit.

 Building a Strong Appeal

-- Obtain Additional Medical Evidence: If possible, get updated physician statements or functional capacity evaluations.
+2. Obtain Additional Medical Evidence: If possible, get updated physician statements and consider obtaining the following test(s) and information depending on your condition:

 You must strictly meet all appeal deadlines.
 If you submit your appeal even one day late, you could lose benefits and forfeit your right to challenge the decision in court.